 What Is a Sewer Lateral Line?

 Your private sewer lateral line is the portion of your plumbing system on your private property that connects your private pipes to the city pipes.
 Most homes have a sewer lateral unless they use a private septic system.
-(Even still, there is a main line that leaves the home and meets the septic tank.)
+(Even still, a septic tank works similarly with a main line leaving the home and entering the tank.)

 Since the sewer lateral is a part of the city sewage system they require a compliance certificate.
 This will vary by city, so check with yours for exact specs.